- Full childcare

 Crèches here will feed your child during the day, so no need for packed lunches; they will get a morning snack, lunch and an afternoon snack.
 This being Holland, lunch will normally be a bread meal, quite possibly with hagelslag on offer...
 Some crèches (e.g. Compananny in Oegstgeest) offer a hot meal at lunchtime, and it's good quality food (HomeinLeiden has tried and enjoyed Compananny's meals) although don't get too excited; it will be pre-packaged, not prepared on the premises.

-Leiden has 'one-of-a-kind' crèches, groups which have expanded to centres at two or more locations, and a couple of organisations which own a large number of crèches in the area.
-These last (B4Kids, www.b4kids.nl, in the Leiden area, and in Oegstgeest SKO, www.sko-oegstgeest.nl) are a relict of the time when such things were organised and subsidised by the municipality, but they are now run as private companies like any other.
-No kind is by definition better or worse than the other; all are subject to the same legal requirements for staffing, safety etc., and all differ slightly in feeling and atmosphere..
+Leiden has 'one-of-a-kind' crèches, groups that have expanded to centres at two or more locations, and a couple of organisations that own a large number of crèches in the area.
+These last (Smallsteps (used to be B4Kids), www.smallsteps.nl, in the Leiden area, and in Oegstgeest SKO, www.sko-oegstgeest.nl) are a relict of the time when such things were organised and subsidised by the municipality, but they are now run as private companies like any other.
+No kind is by definition better or worse than the other; all are subject to the same legal requirements for staffing, safety etc., and all differ slightly in feeling and atmosphere.

-There are two English-speaking crèches in the Leiden area, Teddy Kids Palace (www.teddykids.nl) on the Herenstraat, with their BSO on the Voorschoterweg, and in Oegstgeest at Compananny on the Rhijngeesterstraatweg, opening September 2012.
+There are two English-speaking crèches in the Leiden area, Teddy Kids Palace (www.teddykids.nl) on the Herenstraat and Zeemanlaan, their BSO on the Voorschoterweg, and in Oegstgeest at Compananny on the Rhijngeesterstraatweg, www.compananny.nl/vestigingen/oegstgeest.

 Both B4Kids and SKO also operate as childminder agencies.
-B4Kids also offers a 'babysitter service' (oppascentrale) , for evening/weekend sitting.
+B4Kids also offers a 'babysitter service' (oppascentrale), for evening/weekend sitting.
 This is essentially a 'matchmaker' service, where for a small annual fee they will put you in touch with potential babysitters.
-These have had a very basic screening, although they have not the kind of full checks which a registered childminder has gone through.
+These have had a very basic screening, although they have not the kind of full checks that a registered childminder has gone through.

 HomeinLeiden learned recently with some surprise that B4Kids also offers a 'Dinerservice' at some of its daycare centres, so that when the exhausted parent picks up its infant(s) at the end of a working day, it can also pick up a full pre-prepared dinner for all the family.